 There are several artesian wells located on Black Island, providing a source of fresh water.
 From the early 1900?s up until the late 1950?s, fish camps were set up in many areas of Black Island.
 These were abandoned when thoughts of development began.
 The State of Florida is now in the process of restoring the islands to their natural plant communities by removing the exotic vegetation and allowing native plants to return or be planted.
 This has created a multi use facility including over 2 miles of beachfront on the Gulf of Mexico with fantastic shelling and breathtaking sunsets, several miles of hiking/biking trails through a maritime hammock, canoeing and kayaking on the inner waterways and several picnic areas throughout the park.

-Join a park ranger for a relaxing 1? mile kayak tour.
-Learn the history of Black Island and experience some of the wildlife that call the waterways of Lovers Key home.
-Bring your own kayak or rent one from the park concession.
+Join a park naturalist for a three-mile adventure down our Black Island Trail.
+Learn a little park history and experience some of the wildlife that call this maritime hammock home.
+Bring your own bike or rent one from the park concession.
 Due to limited space, reservations are required.

 Estuary Wading Tour

-Join a Park Naturalist to learn about the marine species that make the estuary and barrier island environments unique, and explore sea grass flats.
-Seahorses, shrimp, young fish, and egg casings of all sorts inhabit the grasses, which attract larger fish, mollusks and crustaceans, and manatees, dolphins and rays.
+Join a park ranger to learn about the marine species that make the estuary and barrier island environments unique, and explore sea grass flats.
+Seahorses, shrimp, young fish, and egg casings of all sorts inhabit the grasses, which attract larger fish, mollusks and crustaceans, manatees, dolphins and rays.
 Guests will get wet as they venture into the estuary.
 The Estuary Wading Trip is sponsored by the Charlotte Harbor National Estuary Program (CHNEP).
 Due to limited space, reservations are required.

 Lovers Key Fishing Clinic

-Join park naturalists to learn a variety of tackle and fresh bait rigs, find out the best places to drop a line, and learn about the rules and regulations that pertain to game fishing in Southwest Florida.
+Join a park naturalist to learn a variety of tackle and fresh bait rigs, find out the best places to drop a line, and learn about the rules and regulations that pertain to game fishing in Southwest Florida.
 Due to limited space, reservations are required.